infosatheesh2020/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/10a - Azure AD Identity Protection (az-101-04b).md

 #### Task 4: Validate Azure AD Identity Protection configuration by simulating risk events

-   > **Note**: Before you start this task, ensure that the template deployment you started in Exercise 0 has completed.
+   > **Note**: Before you start this task, ensure that the deployment you started in Exercise 0 has completed.

 1. In the Azure portal, set the **Directory + subscription** filter to the default Azure AD tenant.